Evil Dead: Development

 In January 1978, Bruce Campbell was a college dropout who had just quit his job as a taxicab driver.
 Sam Raimi was studying literature at Michigan State University with Robert Tapert, who was finishing his economics degree.
 While putting the finishing touches on It's Murder!, Tapert suggested doing a feature-length film to Raimi.
 Raimi felt it impossible, stating that they could never acquire the funding.
 Campbell declared: "I could always move back home."
-Tapert feared a career in fisheries/wildlife while Raimi was afraid that he would have to go back to work at his dad's home furnishing store.
+Tapert feared a career in fisheries/wildlife, while Raimi was afraid that he would have to go back to work at his dad's home furnishing store.
 These were the practical reasons that convinced the three to put forth a feature-length film.
 The three were big fans of the comedy genre, but they decided not to produce a comedy as they felt "a feature-length yuck fest just didn't compute".
 A well-noted scene from It's Murder moved Raimi to write the short film Clockwork.
 The three felt the result was very effective and represented a new direction that their films could take, that of a semi-successful horror film.

 This would later lead to research of low-budget horror films at the local drive-in theater.
 The many films that they watched were the "two films for two dollars," allowing them the chance to document the behavior of what would become their target audience.
-Campbell said, "The message was very clear: Keep the pace fast and furious, and once the horror starts, never let up.
+Campbell said: "The message was very clear: Keep the pace fast and furious, and once the horror starts, never let up.
 'The gorier the merrier' became our prime directive."
-Films they watched included Massacre at Central High and Revenge of the Cheerleaders.
+The films they watched included Massacre at Central High and Revenge of the Cheerleaders.
 The idea to do a "prototype" was commissioned, to prove not only to themselves, but also to potential investors, that they were capable of doing a full-length horror film.
 The same year, at Michigan State, Raimi had been studying H. P. Lovecraft and was most impressed with Necronomicon, or simply The Book of the Dead.
 From these rough concepts, he concocted a short story where a group of four friends unwittingly dig up an Indian burial ground and unleash horrific spirits and demons.
 In the spring of 1978, filming of Within the Woods started over a three-day weekend, on a budget of $1,600.

 Within the Woods, as well as serving as a prototype, had impressed the filmmakers.
 For a marketing strategy, a screening was arranged at their former high school, with a positive response.